mek4nr/django-smooth-perms/docs/index.rst

 About
 -----

-Django smooth perms is an extension for `Django <http://www.djangoproject.com>`_ smooth permission in admin app (for object you want to)
+Django smooth perms is an extension for `Django <http://www.djangoproject.com>`_ smooth permission in admin app (for object you want to).
 This extension is currently in development.

 Licence